cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-5.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Transfer policy from virtual machine to local machine

 #.
-Clone the puppersim repo onto your **local** machine using ``git clone https://github.com/jietan/puppersim.git``.
+Clone the puppersim repo onto your **local** machine using ``git clone https://github.com/jadenvc/puppersim.git``.
 This repository contains policy deployment code for transferring the policy trained in simulation to the phsyical hardware.
+Swith to the branch "jaden" using git checkout ``jaden``.
 #.
 Navigate inside the puppersim repo and run ``pip install -e .`` Don't forget the "." at the end.
 #.
 Move your file into the puppersim repo.
 You can find the policy you just trained in the logs folder of  ``legged_gym`` in VS code, and drag and drop it to your  ``puppersim`` directory on your local machine.
 #.
 In local puppersim repo, change the policy called in isaac_gym_policy.py (located under the puppersim folder) to your policy name (your .pt file)